-As I move through my career, I seek out opportunities to achieve small victories for end users and their communities while still meeting the goals of the leadership team.
-I am inspired to continue looking for ways to tell and support the invisible stories I see, knowing someday we - clients, collaborators, and communities - will default to co-creating experiences and services that make things better for all who engage with them.
+As I move through my career, I seek out opportunities to achieve victories for end users and their communities while still meeting the goals of the leadership team.
+I am inspired to continue telling, integrating, and supporting the invisible stories I see, knowing that someday we - clients, collaborators, and communities - will default to co-creating experiences and services that make things better for all who engage with them.

 Hi, I'm Valerie Farber.

-As Principal of Spatial Medium, I fiercely believe in the power of collaborative ideas and multi-disciplinary efforts in order to build a better future.
-Empathy-based research and listening are instrumental in my process and telling a compelling story through design connects people to others as well as themselves.
-Design should improve the lives of all who interact with it and I strive to provide functional and delightful solutions for each of my clients, collaborators, and communities.
+As Principal of Spatial Medium, I fiercely believe in the power of collaborative ideas, multi-disciplinary efforts, and diverse perspectives in order to build a better future.
+Empathy-based research and listening are instrumental in my process and I believe telling a compelling story through design connects people to others as well as themselves.
+Design should improve the lives of all who interact with it and I strive to provide functional, sustainable, and delightful solutions for each of my clients, collaborators, and communities.

 A graduate of the School of Architecture at Syracuse University in 2000, Valerie has worked for firms across the country including LMN Architects, Perkins Eastman, and Swanke Hayden Connell, bringing a blend of story-focused design and community awareness to each project.